 “They cited our dedication of working with them to get to their budget as the main reason for selecting us,” Kirby says.
 “That became our first break and the start of our ‘Building Something Better.'”

 Fast Fact: As an appreciation of the trust each client has put in the company, Verdex presents a specially made “signing pen” crafted from unique woods and a description from the artist.

-Moves into Top 20 with $47.2 million in gross billings in just two years
+Verdex Construction moves into Top 20 with $47.2 million in gross billings in just two years.

 South Florida Business Journal released their 2016 Top Contractors List for 2016.
 Verdex Construction ranked number #18 out of the top 25 with gross billings of $47.2 million for the year.
 “Our growth is quick but measured,\\\” said Rex Kirby, president. \\\”I am incredibly proud of my team for helping us reach this amazing milestone and thankful to the Owners and Developers who had faith in our abilities to execute their projects.”
 Verdex’s portfolio features combination of multifamily (rental and boutique condominiums), industrial, commercial/office, hospitality, senior living and interiors projects.